 If it’s variety you’re after, you’ve come to the right place.
 South Africa has an enormously long coastline ranging from around Latitudes 35°S to 27°S. The Mozambique Current flows down our east coast, bringing warm tropical water with it, and at Sodwana Bay we have the most southerly coral reefs in the world which would blow any SCUBA diver’s mind with color and beauty.

 Throughout our trip there are beautiful walks, hikes and mountain treks you can explore.
 River mouths, mountain trails, shopping malls, romantic walks on endless white sand beaches, walking safaris in The Kruger Park… the list goes on.
 If you talk the walk talk, your feet will stay busy every step of the way 🙂

 Experience a way of life far removed from yours by roaming the hills with a guide.
 He’ll introduce you to his home village where you can sample the local food and consult the herbalist or perhaps the witch doctor who’ll throw the bones for you.
 End the day trip with a session at the local shebeen (unlicensed drinking establishment), where the bravest can try the African beer.
 This is a great way to learn more about some of the 11 different cultures that make up South Africa’s rainbow nation.

 Explore the magic of our unique coastline with its abundant marine life up close and personal on a kayak in the company of an experienced guide.
-Glide across sparkling water while enjoying a view of the majestic mountain, sea cliffs and marine life.
+Glide across sparkling water while enjoying a view of majestic mountains, forest, coastline and wildlife.
 There are many places to paddle the day away from Simon’s Town in False Bay to enjoying the stunning river estuary in Chintsa and Mdumbi in the Eastern Cape.